 (Offered as MUSI 101 and EUST 101) This course teaches the close reading of music through guided listening in a variety of traditions and historical periods.
 The topic may change from year to year.
-In 2016-17, we focused on aural analysis of musical texture and form through an historical survey of musical drama with an emphasis on opera.
+In 2018-19, we ill focus on aural analysis of musical texture and form through an historical survey of musical drama with an emphasis on opera.
 Beginning with the Renaissance musical experiments that led to the creation of opera at the beginning of the 17th century, we will trace the changing conventions of the art form through the 18th, 19th, and 20th centuries covering such composers as Handel, Mozart, Rossini, Donezetti, Verdi, Wagner, Puccini, Berg, Stravinsky, Glass, and Adams.
 We will also cover the changing conventions of the Overture, and examine lighter musical dramatic forms such as operetta and musical.
 In addition to weekly listening and reading assignments, coursework includes attending concerts and screenings.
 No musical background or knowledge of music is required.
 Two 80-minute lectures and one 50-minute section plus screenings/concerts per week.

 (Offered as ENGL 117 and EUST 117) [Before 1800] Knights, monsters, quests, and true love: these are the things we associate with King Arthur and tales of his court.
 Why has Arthurian literature proved so enchanting to centuries of poets, novelists, and recently, filmmakers?
 In this introductory English course, we will read and watch Arthurian legends from Chaucer to Monty Python, examining the ways in which they have been represented in different eras.
 Beginning with the historical foundations of the King Arthur legend, we will examine how it blossomed and took form in later eras.
 Our focus will be on close literary and visual analysis of British, American, and French (in translation) versions of these legends.
 We will also discuss what cultural forces lie behind the popularity of Arthurian legend in certain eras: later medieval England and France; the Victorian era; and twentieth-century England and America.
 There will be frequent writing assignments and presentations, as well as a final creative project.